themodernjavascript/javascript-promises/content/10-async-await.md

 ## Error handling

 If a promise resolves normally, then await promise returns the result.
-But in case of a rejection it throws the error:
+Else in case of a rejection it throws the error:

 ```javascript
 async function f() {
   await Promise.reject(new Error("Error"));
 }
 ```

+Or

 ```javascript
 async function f() {